hartwigmedical/peach/README.md

 If successful:
 * If the rs id of the call has not been set, then it is set to the value from the matching variant.
+* If the gene of the call has been set based on the VCF, then compare with the gene from the panel and error out if they are different.
+* If the gene of the call has not been set based on the VCF, then it is set to the gene from the matching variant.
 * The reference allele and position wrt the non-VCF RG version are determined from the matching variant.

 If unsuccessful:
+* If the rs id of the call has not been set, set it to "UNKNOWN".
+* If the gene of the call has not been set based on the VCF, then it is set to "UNKNOWN".
 * Set reference allele and position wrt non-VCF RG version to "UNKNOWN".

 Also, the correct annotation and filter wrt the non-VCF RG version are determined according to the following table,